leils/leils.github.io/content/blog/2021/2021-08-27_Meow-Maker/index.md

 seo: ["3d printing", "prototype", "timer", "prusa", "prusa3d", "onshape"]

 ---
 Earlier this month I moved across the country to attend NYU ITP, the 2-year Interactive Telecommunications Program.
-This has meant leaving a darling, snuggly cat behind in San Francisco (as well as my dear partner, but that's beside the point).
+This has meant leaving a darling, snuggly cat behind in San Francisco.

 To make missing this fuzzy friend a little easier, I made a little timer to simulate her constant need for food.